K-D-Gallagher/CNN-pixel-classification/README.md

 ## Training a new model and pixel classifying data

 The following code illustrates the order of operations for training your own model from scratch with your own training data.
-Note, in order to do this, you will need at least ~100 images and corresponding 'ground truth' labels - i.e. binary images of the same dimensionality as the raw images where pixels 0s correspond to cell interiors / background padding and 1s correspond to cell edges.
-More detailed explanations of each python function can be found below.
+Note, in order to do this, you will need at least ~100 images and corresponding 'ground truth' labels - i.e. binary images of the same dimensionality as the corresponding raw images where 0s correspond to cell interiors / background padding and 1s correspond to cell edges.
+A more detailed explanation of each python function can be found below.

 ``` shell script
 # Create a static library of augmented images